 By Scott Ross

-While I don’t regard criticism itself, as does John Simon, as an important branch of literature, there are few pursuits quite so pleasurable to me as reading — or even better, writing — a cogent, perceptive review that calls forth everything of value from the author.
-In this vein, I regard Pauline Kael, for all her flaws, as ideal.
+While I don’t regard criticism itself, as Kael did, as an art-form (or as does John Simon, as an important branch of literature) there are few pursuits quite so pleasurable to me as reading — or even better, writing — a cogent, perceptive review that calls forth everything of value from its author.
+In this vein, I esteem Pauline Kael, for all her flaws, as ideal.
 Woody Allen famously said of her that she had everything a great critic needs, except judgment.
 There may be some truth to that, in the aggregate.
-But at her best, there was no American movie critic more engaged, and engaging, than Kael even if, or when, you found yourself arguing with her vociferously.
+At her best, however, there was no American movie critic more engaged, and engaging, than Kael even if, or when, you found yourself arguing with her vociferously.
 Because her interests were so varied and intelligent, she brought a great deal more to bear on her movie writing than merely a passion for the medium.
 Kael’s love for, and interest in, opera, philosophy, theatre, literature, music, social thought and political theory informed every critique she wrote.
 As wrong as you might have thought her, she was never dull, and seldom less than intellectually bracing.